Table of Contents

 Unless you need to use a specific routine to clear cache, such as a WordPress plugin or assistance from hosting, use your browser’s native options for the said purpose.

-For more information on clearing cache, WordPress site support plans, or custom requirements, let us know to sort out issues that are affecting your site’s performance.
+If you need more information on clearing cache, WordPress site support plans, or custom requirements, let us know so we can resolve issues that are affecting your site’s performance.

 Image credit: Rohane Hamilton / Shutterstock.com